How to track business expenses: a complete guide for 2026

 Common expense tracking mistakes to avoid

 Even small tracking errors can lead to missed deductions or compliance issues.
 Watch out for these common pitfalls.
+For example, a missed deduction on a $5,000 equipment purchase could cost you $1,100 in unnecessary taxes at a 22% bracket.

-- Mixing personal and business expenses: Using one account for both makes it harder to track costs and raises red flags during audits
+- Mixing personal and business expenses: Using one account for both makes it harder to track costs and raises red flags during audits.

-- Waiting too long to record expenses: Delaying entry leads to forgotten purchases and inaccurate records
+- Waiting too long to record expenses: Delaying entry leads to forgotten purchases and inaccurate records.

-- Using inconsistent categories: Changing how you categorize expenses makes reports unreliable and trends hard to spot
+- Using inconsistent categories: Changing how you categorize expenses makes reports unreliable and trends hard to spot.

-- Ignoring small expenses: Minor costs add up and are just as deductible as large ones
+- Ignoring small expenses: Minor costs add up and are just as deductible as large ones.

 Build habits that prevent these mistakes from the start, and you'll save time and money later.